mikehoff/test-jupyter-book/docs/_sources/intro.md

 ### **➡️ Going Further 3:** Direct Streaming

-> While our current pipeline effectively collects and processes turbine temperature data, let's explore more direct streaming approaches that could reduce latency.
-We'll examine how AWS Glue can stream data straight from our Kinesis stream to Redshift, eliminating intermediate storage steps, and even look at Redshift's native streaming capabilities.
-Through this exploration, we'll evaluate which streaming pattern best serves our wind farm's need for rapid temperature monitoring, weighing factors like data freshness requirements, system complexity, and maintenance overhead.
+> Our current pipeline efficiently collects and processes turbine temperature data, but we can explore direct streaming approaches to reduce latency and improve data freshness.
+These approaches include consuming data directly from the broker (AWS Kinesis Data Streams) using AWS Glue or streaming it straight into Redshift, bypassing the intermediate S3 storage layer.
+We'll also examine Redshift's native materialized view streaming capabilities.
+This section will guide you through these options and help evaluate the best pattern for rapid and reliable temperature monitoring, balancing factors like data consistency, operational complexity, and maintenance needs.

 ![Workshop_09_architecture_going_further_direct_streaming.drawio](./images/Workshop_09_architecture_going_further_direct_streaming.drawio.png)<br>